 - Google searches, day-to-day working, sharing with colleagues and learning from professional networks rank higher

 New training and development skills to embrace the messiness of learning

 Learning is a messy business.
 As adults, we all know that and we’re happy to learn in a messy, unstructured way outside the workplace.
 But once inside the workplace, the tendency is still there to put learning in a box.
 This approach isn’t engaging our learners, nor is it making it easy for a learning and development manager to have an impact on the business.
-We don’t have time to build a formal learning programme for everything our staff need to learn in the workplace.
+We don’t have time to build a formal learning program for everything our staff need to learn, such a management training programs, in the workplace.

 The current state of training and development skills

-The Towards Maturity Annual Benchmark report recognises the need for change in learning and development.
+The Towards Maturity Annual Benchmark report recognises the need for change in L&D and the training and development of employees.
 The top priority for companies in this era of constant change and disruption are:

 - Improving organisational performance (98%)

 - Increasing self-directed learning (96%)

 "The new role of learning and development will be to become a trusted advisor to the business There’s also important work to be done in helping to establish a strong knowledge sharing culture in teams, groups and across the organisation.